systeminit/si/app/docs/src/reference/secrets.md

 ✨ info    si            Change Set ID: 01KC7YBATRTKY603YKW5WAZXQ0
 ```

-By using `--use-local-profile` the CLI will read the credentials from your environment.
+By using `--use-local-profile`, the CLI will read the credentials from your environment.
 You can also pass `--interactive` and it will prompt the user for the parameters.

 </TabPanel>
 <TabPanel value="Web Application">

 Creating a secret is identical to creating any other component.
-Press the `C` hotkey or click the 'Add Component' button, from the Grid or Map views.
-Search for the name of your secret, press enter, and add the secret information to the components attributes.
+Press the `C` hotkey or click the 'Add Component' button from the Grid or Map views.
+Search for the name of your secret, press enter, and add the secret information to the component's attributes.

 ![Creating a Secret](./secrets/creating-a-secret.png)